yintrigue/portfolio-ds/ml_flight_delays/README.md

 ## Data Join

 The five datasets are joined after basic cleaning prior to feature engineering.
 Due to the sheer size of Airlines and Global Weather datasets, extra attention is paid to the **time/space complexity** for the join.
 Our workflow for the join is summarized below.
 The final join between the two largest datasets takes roughly 5 minutes and the overall storage space required reduces from 26GB+ to 3.46GB.
-A more detailed description for the flow is included later in the EDA notebook ([HTML](https://yintrigue.github.io/ml_flight_delays/src/html/fp_eda.html), [IPYNB](https://yintrigue.github.io/ml_flight_delays/src/fp_eda.ipynb)).
+A more detailed description for the flow is included later in the [EDA notebook](https://yintrigue.github.io/ml_flight_delays/src/html/fp_eda.html).

 ![Joining Airlines & Weather](https://www.dropbox.com/s/k4k15vzc33a030m/join.png?raw=1)